bobajeff/paint/design/mockup.md

 ![*](images/General%20Brush%20Settings.png)

-The brush setting appear upon tapping a focused brush in the toolbox.
+The brush setting appear upon long press the focused brush in the toolbox.

 ![*](images/Brush%20Selection.png)

-Brush selection screen shows up when you add a new brush.
+Brush selection screen shows up when you tap on a focused brush or add a new brush.